Britney (album): Recording and production

 For her second studio album Oops!...
-I Did It Again, which was released in May 2000 to global commercial success, Spears collaborated with producers such as Rodney Jerkins, Rami Yacoub, and Max Martin; all of them returned for Britney.
+I Did It Again, which was released in May 2000 to global commercial success, Spears collaborated with producers such as Darkchild, Rami Yacoub, and Max Martin; all of them returned for Britney.
 Spears additionally worked with a variety of collaborators, including her then-boyfriend Justin Timberlake.
 She commented that she initially felt "awkward" and "nervous" working with Timberlake, saying that she was accustomed to the process being "like work".
 For the first time, Spears worked with hip hop producers the Neptunes.
 She claimed to have been inspired by "a lot of hip-hop and R&B while I was on my last tour.
 I was inspired by Jay-Z and the Neptunes.
 I told Jive I really wanted to work with [the Neptunes].
 I wanted to make [Britney] nastier and funkier."
 Spears was additionally set to record songs with Missy Elliott and Timbaland, which never came to fruition due to scheduling conflicts.

 While recording Britney, Spears wanted an "older generation to pick up on it", adding that she "had to change it up and pray people think that's cool".
 She stated that she chose to self-title the album because the majority of its content described herself.
 Spears recorded 23 tracks for the album, several of which she co-wrote with the assistance of Brian Kierulf and Josh Schwartz.
 She added that personally writing the album and developing its concept made the project "that much more special", elaborating of her intentions to "get better and grow" as a songwriter.
 During the sessions, Spears also worked with electronic musician BT, whose tracks were excluded from the standard edition track listing.
 She stated: "I was really disappointed we weren't able to use the tracks BT had done.
 He's a genius in whatever he does, but the type of music he ended up doing didn't fit me and what I was going for.
 I think they will be on some of the stuff [released] overseas."
-However, his contribution "Before the Goodbye" was included on international editions of the album.
+His contribution "Before the Goodbye" was included on international editions of the album.